couchbase/kv_engine/docs/dcp/documentation/commands/snapshot-marker.md

 seqno number of X, means "I have X, please start my stream at the sequence number after X".

-#### Memory snapshot.start-seqno equals seqno of first transmitted seqno
+#### Memory snapshot.start-seqno

+A stream which is transferring in-memory checkpoint data may set the snapshot start seqno in one of three different ways:

+1) The first snapshot-marker of the stream will have the start-seqno set to the requested start-seqno.
+2) A snapshot-marker with the CHK marker flag set will set the start-seqno to the snapStartSeqno of the Checkpoint object.
+This sequence number is the sequence number of the first item that belongs to this snapshot.
+The client may or may not see the mutation with that seqno due to either de-dupe or filtering for collections or durable writes.
+This behaviour is consistent with the behaviour of disk snapshots that are sent from the CheckpointManager rather than backfill.
-A stream which is transferring in-memory checkpoint data sets the `snapshot-marker.start-seqno` to the seqno of the first mutation that will be follow the marker.
+3) A snapshot without the CHK marker flag set will set the start-seqno to the seqno of the first mutation that will follow the marker.
 This matches with the semantics of stream-request where the start-seqno is something the client already has.

-Thus a client which performs a stream-request with a start-seqno of X, but due to de-duplication X+n is the first sequence number available (from memory), the client will receive:
+In the case of 3, a client may perform a stream-request with a start-seqno of X, but due  to de-duplication X+n is the first sequence number available (from memory), the client will receive:

 * TX `stream-request{start-seqno=X}`
 * RX `stream-request-response{success}`